MediaMath/strand/docs/articles/data_comps_using_sync.md

 </mm-sync>
 ```

-This will generate a url for the request of `http://example.com/123/?q=123` and it will send an X-Some-Header: HeaderValue to the server with the request.
+This will generate a URL for the request of `http://example.com/123/?q=123` and it will send an X-Some-Header: HeaderValue to the server with the request.
 Note that it is possible to either use a value attribute or to just place the value inside the body of a named node.
 These formats may be used interchangeably.

 ###Output param example
 ```html